sib-swiss/NGS-introduction-training/docs/group_work.md

 * Did trimming improve the QC results?
 What could be the cause of the warnings/errors in the `fastqc` reports?
 * What are the alignment rates?
 * How are spliced alignments stored in the SAM file?
+* Are there any differences between the treatments in the percentage of assigned alignments by `featureCounts`?
+What is the cause of this?
 * Can you find any genes that seem to be differentially expressed?
-(To investigate this you'll need to run [featureCounts](http://subread.sourceforge.net/featureCounts.html)).
 * What is the effect of setting the option `-Q` in `featureCounts`?

 ### Hints